pwafire/pwafire/packages/README.md

 ### API Spec

-For primise types, the promise value returned is an object
+For promise types, the promise value returned is an object

 ```js
 // Success...